fluffysquirrels/wikimedia-rs/README.md

 |   job          = articlesdump
 ```

-By default the files will be downloaded to
+By default the files will be downloaded to:

 * `~/.local/share/wmd` on Linux
 * `~/Library/Application Support/wmd` on macOS
 * `C:\Users\%USERNAME%\AppData\Local\wmd` on Windows